ShinyTrinkets/twofold.ts/README.md

 Check the **[Similar and comparison](/docs/similar.md) page** for more details.

-TwoFold operates by processing a text file, identifying all XML-like tags and transforming them into useful outputs.
-It is compatible with XML and HTML documents, but you can customize the tag markers, and you can make them look like jinja2, nunjucks, etc.
+TwoFold operates by processing a text file, identifying all LISP/XML-like tags and transforming them into useful outputs.
+It is compatible with XML and HTML documents, but you can customize the tag markers, and you can make them look like lisp, jinja2, nunjucks, etc.

 TwoFold can watch your files for changes and allow real-time collaboration within the same file and location, for example: to validate some information, or calculate some statistics (similar to a Spreadsheet application), or check for spelling errors (similar to a Document editor), and more.

-**It will work** with any plain-text file like: .txt, Markdown, Emacs Org, reStructured Text, HTML, XML, and source-code files.
+**It is editor agnostic, and will work** with any plain-text file like: .txt, Markdown, Emacs Org, reStructured Text, HTML, XML, and source-code files.

 **Probably WON'T work** with binary files like: .doc, .pages, .xls, .numbers, .pdf, images, audio, or video.
 Running TwoFold on binary files MIGHT break them (with the default config), because media